Do Go On - 541 - The Freedom House Ambulance Service

 Okay, thank you.

-give us a fact, a quote, or a question, or a brag or a suggestion or really whatever
+or a brag or a suggestion or really whatever you like.

 No pre-reading done here at all.